-Receipt of your application by MEC will normally be acknowledged within two working days.
-Within two weeks of the closing date for submissions MEC grant management staff will conduct an administrative review of the application to confirm that it meets the submission criteria.
+Receipt of your application by MEC will normally be acknowledged within two weeks.
+Charity grant management staff will conduct an administrative review of the application to confirm that it meets the submission criteria.
 MEC reserves the right not to process the application should it not meet the following criteria:

-• satisfactory completion of application requirements

-- eligibility and suitability for the programme applied for - research proposal within the funding remit of MEC.
+- satisfactory completion of application requirements - eligibility and suitability for the programme applied for - research proposal within the funding remit of MEC

-Applications meeting submission criteria will be reviewed by the MEC Scientific Advisory Panel and considered in competition with all other applications.
+Applications meeting submission criteria will be reviewed by the Moorfields Eye Charity Scientific Advisory Panel and considered in competition with all other applications.
 Please note that additional external experts may be involved in this process as required.
-Funding recommendations will be submitted to the relevant trustee committee where final funding decisions will be made.
-Decisions will normally be released to applicants within two weeks of the trustee meeting at which they are discussed.
+Funding recommendations will be submitted to the relevant Trustee committee where final funding decisions will be made.
+Decisions will normally be released to applicants within two weeks of the Trustee meeting at which they are discussed.